 Clarify the granularity of authorization and study the solutions, which are applicable for all or multiple use cases.

-Study boundaries of the 5GC in technical terms, studying more concrete definitions of the terms "3GPP operator domain" and "trust domain" (specifically with respect to external capability exposure) respectively in TS 33.501 [2] and TS 23.501 [9].
+Study more concrete definitions of the terms "3GPP operator domain" and "trust domain" (specifically with respect to external capability exposure) respectively in TS 33.501 [2] and TS 23.501 [9].

+NOTE: CAPIF framework improvement will also be considered for authorization between NEF and AF.

+Alternatively, it is also fine to have a short WID to clarify the issues as discussed above.